29thStPublishing/DumplingDemo/README.md

 20. **thumbImageURL** ```String``` URL for the article's thumbnail image

+21. **isPublished** ```BOOL``` Whether the article is published or in draft

-21. **isFeatured** ```BOOL``` Whether the article is featured for the given issue or not
+22. **isFeatured** ```BOOL``` Whether the article is featured for the given issue or not

-22. **issueId** ```String``` Global id for the issue the article belongs to.
+23. **issueId** ```String``` Global id for the issue the article belongs to.
 This can be blank for independent articles

+24. **appleId** ```String``` Apple id/SKU fir the article.
+Will be blank if the article cannot be sold individually

 ###Class methods (public)
-1. **createIndependentArticle(articleId: String)** This method accepts an article's global id, gets its details from Magnet API and adds it to the database

-2. **deleteArticlesFor(issueId: NSString)** This method accepts an issue's global id and deletes all articles from the database which belong to that issue
+1. **deleteArticlesFor(issueId: NSString)** This method accepts an issue's global id and deletes all articles from the database which belong to that issue

-3. **getArticlesFor(issueId: String?, type: String?, excludeType: String?)** ```returns Array<Article>``` This method accepts an issue's global id, type of article to be found and type of article to be excluded.
+2. **getArticlesFor(issueId: String?, type: String?, excludeType: String?, count: Int, page: Int)** ```returns Array<Article>``` This method accepts an issue's global id, type of article to be found and type of article to be excluded.
 It retrieves all articles which meet these conditions and returns them in an array.
 All parameters are optional.
 At least one of the parameters is needed when making this call.
 The parameters follow AND conditions

+3. **issueId: NSString?, key: String, value: String, count: Int, page: Int)** ```returns Array<Article>``` This method accepts an issue's global id, a key and a value to be searched.
+It retrieves all articles which belong to the issue (or any regardless of issue if nil) and have a specific value for the given key.
+The key and value params are necessary.
+If you do not want paginated results, pass count as 0

 4. **searchArticlesWith(keywords: [String], issueId: String?)** ```returns Array<Article>``` This method accepts an issue's global id and returns all articles for an issue (or if nil, all issues) with specific keywords

 5. **getFeaturedArticlesFor(issueId: NSString)** ```returns Array<Article>``` This method accepts an issue's global id and returns all articles for the issue which are featured

-6. **getArticle(articleId: NSString)** ```returns Article or nil``` This method accepts an article's global id and returns the Article object or nil if not found
+6. **getArticle(articleId: String?, appleId: String?)** ```returns Article or nil``` This method accepts an article's global id or SKU/Apple id and returns the Article object or nil if not found.
+At least one of the params should be non-empty

 7. **setAssetPattern(newPattern: String)** This method accepts a regular expression which should be used to identify placeholders for assets in an article body.
     The default asset pattern is ```<!-- \\[ASSET: .+\\] -->```